mwyvr/httphere/README.md

 # httphere

-`httphere` is a simple Go/Chi powered http file server for ad hoc use such as testing HTML or temporarily exposing a local file system at the current working directory (hence http**here**) and below.
+`httphere` is a simple Go/Chi powered http file server intended for ad hoc use such as testing HTML or temporarily exposing a local file system at the current working directory (hence http**here**) and below.

-Given the intended use, cache-control headers are disabled by default.
+Given the expected use, cache-control headers are disabled by default.

 ## Installation